 Marion County and City of Ocala residents can recycle old or unneeded household electronics by taking them to one of the following seven recycling centers: Baseline, Dunnellon, Forest Corner, Fort McCoy, Martel, Newton and Weirsdale.
-They may also bring them to one of four special events held at the McPherson Complex throughout the year.
-Click here for a calendar of dates for scheduled events.
+They may also bring them to one of four special events held at the McPherson Governmental Complex throughout the year.
+View our calendar to find events near you.
 Accepted household electronics include:

 - Stereos, CD players, radios, tape recorders

 - Telephones and answering machines

 Learn steps we can all take to prevent litter along our roadways, and get to know a few of the programs Solid Waste uses to combat the eye sore and safety hazards resulting from trash not being disposed of properly.

 Deceased animals can become food for wildlife and domestic animals if not buried properly.
 Learn proper burial techniques and why they're so important here.

 Residents can dispose of hypodermic needles or other sharps in containers at special kiosks located at each of the 18 recycling centers and obtain a free replacement container with each disposal visit.
 First-time participants should see the recycling center attendant on duty or contact Solid Waste at 352-671-8465 for more information.